 Oakland Community College guarantees the integrity and quality of its programs and degrees by assuring that graduates will

 possess those skills and competencies attested to by their certificate or degree.
-The college stands behind these programs and degrees and, therefore, guarantees the following:
+The College stands behind these programs and degrees and, therefore, guarantees the following:

 Transfer Options and Requirements

-In the curriculum of the college are many varied programs for students who plan to continue their education at a four-year institution.
+In the curriculum of the College are many varied programs for students who plan to continue their education at a four-year institution.

 These students will do well to examine carefully the professional requirements and the time required to prepare for their field of choice.
 It is the student’s responsibility, in fact, to be fully aware of course requirements of the college or

 university to which they intend to transfer.
 Early selection of the transfer institution facilitates planning while at Oakland Community College.

-In addition to studying the current catalog of the transfer institution and discussing requirements with a counselor or faculty advisor, the student should confer with an admissions counselor from his or her selected transfer institution when the university counselors visit
+In addition to studying the current catalog of the transfer institution and discussing requirements with a counselor or faculty advisor, the student should confer with an admissions counselor from his or her selected transfer institution when the

-the campuses of Oakland Community College during the fall and winter semesters.
+university counselors visit the campuses of Oakland Community College during the fall and winter semesters.
 Information concerning the date and time of the visits is available through the counseling office on each campus.

 Application to the four-year institution should be made well in advance of the expected transfer date.
 At the time of application for transfer, the student should request a copy of the official transcript from the Office of the Registrar for the

 Though there are many differences in the various kinds of specialization which may enter into a college degree program, most of the specialization takes place during the third and fourth years of advanced study.
 The first two years, however, are

 preparatory years when the basic courses common to all programs and curricula are completed.

-The student who plans to take the first two years of work at Oakland Community College and transfer to a four-year college will generally meet transfer requirements by qualifying for an Associate in Liberal Arts, Associate in Science or an Associate in Business
+The student who plans to take the first two years of work at Oakland Community College and transfer to a four-year college will generally meet transfer requirements by qualifying for an Associate in Liberal Arts, Associate in Science or an Associate

-Administration.
+in Business Administration.
 There are, however, different requirements at the various colleges, and the student should check the requirements of the four-year college chosen.

 Oakland Community College will, upon recommendation from the senior institution to which the graduating student transferred, permit the student to retake any course or courses (up to a maximum of

 16 credit hours) for which the student received a grade of 2.00 or better at Oakland Community College in areas deemed deficient by the senior institution.
 No tuition charge will be made to the student

-such consideration will have been awarded one of the following degrees: Associate in Liberal Arts, Associate in Science or Associate in Business Administration.
+Students eligible for such consideration will have been awarded one of the following degrees: Associate in Liberal Arts, Associate in Science or Associate in Business Administration.
 In addition to the completion of all degree requirements, the

-student must have completed English and math requirements along with his or her prerequisites (as prescribed by the college placement tests and the selected degree) within the first 30 hours of attempted credit at this institution.
+student must have completed English and math requirements along with his or her prerequisites (as prescribed by the College placement tests and the selected degree) within the first 30 hours of attempted credit at this institution.

-Any Oakland Community College graduates with an Associate in Applied Science Degree, who are judged by their employer as lacking in technical job skills normally expected of an entry-level employee, will be provided further skill training of up to
+Any Oakland Community College graduates with an Associate in Applied Science Degree, who are judged by their employer as lacking in technical job skills normally expected of an entry-level employee, will be provided further skill training

 16 semester credit hours by Oakland Community College without charge, subject to the Career Skills Guarantee.